 Make your child the sous chef.
 When you get home and are ready to do the meal assembly prep, while you handle the protein, let the kids set up the produce required for the recipes.
 Depending on age, this might be simple stuff like passing you two onions or selecting the right spices from the cupboard.
 If your children are of chopping age, let them do some of that prep while you supervise.
 If they aren’t old enough to master knife skills, they can stir spice mixes and help place the assembled meal into the plastic bag, sealing it for the freezer.

 Have them do the labeling.
 Hand your child the marker and ask them to label and date the bag for you.

 When it’s time to take that meal out of the freezer and cook it, get junior back in the kitchen!
 Go over the cooking ingredients together and see what you need to get from the store and what you have on hand.
 Not only does this teach cooking skills, but it also helps with literacy and math skills.

-Then, show the kids how you safely thaw the meal (in a bowl of cold water), and let them help you prepare the side dish you’ll be serving alongside the meal.
+Then, show the kids how you safely thaw the meal (in a bowl of cold water) and let them help you prepare the side dish you’ll be serving alongside the meal.
 Kids are great at making salads!

 If you have multiple children, put someone in charge of setting the table, someone in charge of clearing it, and make sure to enlist help with the dishes—preferably someone who didn’t help with the cooking!

-I am so passionate about getting the family around the table together, and having everyone pitch in at dinner table is a fabulous way to let everyone have a stake in the meal you’ll be enjoying.
+I am so passionate about getting the family around the table together, and having everyone pitch in at dinner time is a fabulous way to let everyone have a stake in the meal you’ll be enjoying.